SunakazeKun/galaxygst/README.md

 pip install galaxygst
 ```

+# Limitations
+For Ghost Luigis, you should only record proper GST files for normal Power Stars.
+The game won't recognize GST files associated with Green Stars!

 # Usage
 In this section, it is assumed that the game you want to record object motion in already uses Syati's *GstRecord* code.
 The general usage is this:
 ```